marcus-at-localhost/docs/en/administration/server-preparation-nginx.md

 ## 6. Install AtroCore Application
-Now your server prepared to install AtroCore Application.
+Now your server is prepared for the installation of the AtroCore Application.
 [Go to](https://github.com/atrocore/atrocore-docs/blob/master/en/administration/installation.md#2-install-atrocore-atropim-atrodam-etc-application) install guide.